Lesson 4 of 6

 Cause of suffering

-After reading the entire book of Job, the reader may still wonder if the book gives any clear answer about the cause and meaning of suffering.
-Is the answer in the prologue, in the interpretations of the counselors, in the God speeches, in Job’s humble submission at the end of the book, in Job’s reward for staying strong throughout the ordeal?
+After reading the entire Book of Job, the reader may still wonder if the book gives any clear answer about the cause and meaning of suffering.
+Is the answer in the prologue, in the dialogue between Job and his companions, in the God speeches, in Job’s humble submission at the end of the book, in Job’s reward for staying strong throughout the ordeal?
 Or is the “answer” in the realization that from the human perspective there is no answer?
-Conclusions vary greatly from those who read Job and try to apply its lessons to their own life experiences.
+Conclusions vary greatly among readers of Job.

 The comforters

-The dialogues between Job and his counselors could be used as a manual on “how not to comfort one who is in trouble.”
+The dialogues between Job and his companions could be used as a manual on “how not to comfort one who is in trouble.”
 Though their intentions are good, they keep on blundering ahead with their heavy-handed interpretations of why Job is suffering, essentially looking for some sin (possibly unknown) that set these terrible tragedies in motion.
-Though their pastoral skills are certainly suspect, their theological answers have had lasting power and are still in prominent use today.
-Such answers need to be carefully reconsidered.
+Though their pastoral skills are certainly suspect, their theological answers have had lasting power and many similar explanations of suffering are still in prominent use today.
+Such explanations need to be carefully reconsidered lest they do more harm than good.

 Difficult text

-The Hebrew text for the book of Job is very difficult.
-There are many words that do not appear any place else in the Bible.
+The Hebrew text of the Book of Job is very difficult.
+There are many words that do not appear anywhere else in the Bible.
 When one reads Job with a study Bible, it is apparent that the translator is often unsure of the exact meaning of the words.
 One often encounters a footnote that says “the meaning of the Hebrew is uncertain.”
 The difficulties also become obvious when different translations are compared.

 The Elihu section